JoshuaHolloway/portfolio-1/readme.txt

  context variable token, which then
  (via !!token) stores the isLoggedIn state.
+-Also, the JWT is decoded and the userId, username, and role are also stored in context under the user property:
+ user: {
+   userId,
+   username,
+   role
+ }
   --NOTE: We are not verifying the token on the frontend here.
 Can't a hacker just change the variable token to something not falsey, and that would then allow the frontend protected routes to be accessed?
     ---This is okay because in order to get any data fromt he backend for an authorized user they must send the token in the request which IS verified.

--TODO: Here the token will be placed in local storage.
+-Token is placed in local storage.
+-useEffect is used to check if the token is found in local-storage.
+  --If it is, then execute the login(token) function
+    which sets context for the token property.
 -Next, when the logged in user presses the "Get Users" button, a GET request is made to /api/users, which has a protected middleware function in front of it.